 Christian Werthmann is Professor of Landscape Architecture and Design at the Leibniz University Hannover.

 As a practitioner Werthmann has completed major built projects in world renowned design firms in Germany and the United States.
 As an academic, he has written numerous books and articles, exhibited globally and has been a speaker at international conferences on landscape and urbanism.
-He also curates symposia, most recently Metropolis Nonformal at the Technical University in Munich (2011).
-His research concentrates on the potentials of landscape architecture and infrastructure in heavily urbanized and socially conflicted terrain.
-His research activities make him part of a small but growing group of landscape architects engaged in non-formal cities and disaster zones, where he overlays technical innovation with social and natural systems to foster productive and engaging public spaces.
+He is also active in curating and co-curating interdisciplinary symposia.
+His research concentrates on the potentials of landscape architecture in heavily urbanized, socially conflicted hazardous terrain.
+His work makes him part of a small but growing group of landscape architects engaged in non-formal cities and disaster zones, where he overlays technical innovation with social and natural systems to foster productive and engaging public spaces.